Why AI isn't making complex software quotes 60% cheaper

 The clients who win in 2026 will be the ones who understand the 40-20-40 rule and negotiate accordingly.
 The agencies who win will be the ones who use AI to raise quality and scope, not just lower prices.
 And the projects that succeed will still be the ones where the hardest work, deciding what to build and ensuring it works, gets the attention it deserves.

-AI didn't break the 40-20-40 rule.
-It just made the middle 20% a lot more efficient.
+AI has made the coding slice much more efficient.
+But software pricing still follows the larger economics of product clarity, engineering judgment, quality assurance, integration, and production responsibility.
 The rest of the equation?
 That's still where the real engineering, and the real value, happens.